“I like it because the day starts off with relaxing, starts off with peace.” Adam (Aged 7)

 Being in peace with yourself, in the here and now is the optimum condition for learning.
 Your mind is clear and awake to what is going on around you and you are able to engage wholeheartedly.
 Obstacles to learning disappear as mental and emotional blocks are surmounted and students experience the enrichment of learning in the here and now.

-*Our meditation and yoga practice are non-religious.
+*Our meditation and yoga practices are non-religious.
 The aim is for each child to connect with their own thoughts, feelings and imagination, learning how to reach their own conclusions and to think independently.